Deploying Performance Differentiation to the Shop Floor – Potentials and Pitfalls

 However, deploying these systems to the shop floor where, historically, workers have enjoyed a ‘rate for the job’ poses additional challenges and employers can encounter high levels of suspicion and resistance to their introduction.

-This doesn’t mean that we don’t carry out performance differentiation or that we don’t seek to apply some level of compensation differentiation.
+This doesn’t mean that performance differentiation should not be carried out or that employers don’t seek to apply some level of compensation differentiation.
 Shop floor workers get it, they understand that there is something inherently unfair in rewarding everyone equally regardless of their individual contribution.
-If we don’t challenge underperformance we will face an inexorable decline into mediocrity or worse, but the key question when it comes to the shop floor is what is the enough point ?
+If employers don’t challenge underperformance they face an inexorable decline into mediocrity or worse, but the key question when it comes to the shop floor is what is the enough point ?

 Pay Decisions and Internal Equity

-After a number of years of application the organisation ends up with multiple individual base rates ,that lack any coherence other than that each employee’s personal rate has a story based around multiple performance differentiation decisions.
+After a number of years of application the organisation ends up with multiple individual rates, that lack any coherence other than that each employee’s personal rate has a story based around multiple performance differentiation decisions.

 The Way Forward?